fbpx

 • Clotting problems that can increase the risk of spontaneous bleeding

-Some may think that it causes suicidal thoughts, but there is no strong evidence connecting psychiatric illness to Accutane intake.
-Meanwhile, acne by itself can affect people socially and psychologically, so many patients are prone to depression and other mental health issues.
+Some may think that the drug causes suicidal thoughts, but there is no strong evidence connecting psychiatric illness to Accutane intake.
+Meanwhile, acne itself can affect people socially and psychologically, so many patients are prone to depression and other mental health issues.

-Accutane Before and After: How Your Dermatologist Will Manage the Risks
+Accutane Before and After: How BHSkin Dermatology Providers Manage Oral Isotretinoin’s Risks

-After a thorough evaluation, your doctor will walk you through various aspects of the treatment.
-They will explain the proper intake of your isotretinoin capsules and what you need to do to optimize their benefits and minimize risks.
+After a thorough evaluation, we walk our patients through various aspects of the treatment.
+We explain the proper intake of isotretinoin capsules and what they need to do to optimize their benefits and minimize risks.

 • Patient screening—oral isotretinoin is very effective, but it’s not for everybody.
-Your doctor may recommend another form of acne therapy to prevent aggravating a pre-existing medical condition.
+We typically recommend another form of acne therapy to prevent aggravating a pre-existing medical condition.

-• Treating minor complications—your healthcare provider may do the following for non-life-threatening side effects:
+• Treating minor complications—we may do the following for non-life-threatening side effects:

-• Preventing severe complications—your physician will do the following to prevent life-threatening adverse events:
+• Preventing severe complications—we do the following to prevent life-threatening adverse events:

 • Blood testing as needed